angarsky/diveintopython/learn/classes/objects.md

 In this example, `Dog` is another class object which defines the attributes - `breed` and `age` of a dog and a method `bark()` that returns the sound of a dog.

-Classes and objects in Python are an important concept in object-oriented programming (OOP), which allows for modular and reusable code.
+Classes and objects are an important concept in object-oriented programming (OOP), which allows for modular and reusable code.

-## Exploring the Key Features of Python Class Object
+## Exploring the Key Features of Class Object

 A class object in Python is a blueprint for creating objects.
 It defines a set of attributes and methods that all objects created from that class will have.